John Tomac

-John Tomac (born November 3, 1967 in Owosso, Michigan) is an American former professional cyclist who competed from 1985 to 2005.
-He was a versatile rider who competed in multiple disciplines including; BMX racing, cross-country, road racing, trials riding and downhill racing.
+John Tomac (born November 3, 1967, in Owosso, Michigan) is an American former professional cyclist who competed from 1985 to 2005.
+He is of Croatian ancestry.
+He was a versatile rider who competed in multiple disciplines, including BMX racing, cross-country, road racing, trials riding, and downhill racing.
 Tomac became a mountain bike racing icon in the late 1980s as the sport began to develop beyond its formative years.
 At the time of his retirement in 2005, he had won more mountain bike races than anyone in the sport.
-In 1991 he was inducted into the Mountain Bike Hall of Fame and, in 2004 he was inducted into the United States Bicycling Hall of Fame.
+In 1991, he was inducted into the Mountain Bike Hall of Fame, and in 2004 he was inducted into the United States Bicycling Hall of Fame.

 Early career

 Tomac first participated in cycle racing at the age of seven.
-He began to compete in BMX racing events in and around Michigan in 1975 and continued competing in this discipline into his teenage years racing against Michigan BMX legends Tony Carnes, Mike Chapman, and Tim Root.
-In 1984, at the age of sixteen, Tomac won the National Cruiser Class title with the factory Mongoose team.
+He began to compete in BMX racing events in and around Michigan in 1975 and continued competing in this discipline into his teenage years, racing against Michigan BMX legends Tony Carnes, Mike Chapman, and Tim Root.
+In 1984, at age 16, Tomac won the National Cruiser Class title with the factory Mongoose team.
 He turned professional in 1985 and spent his last year of BMX competition contesting events as a privateer.